Spies Like Us: Legacy

 A plot point in the film is that funding for the covert operation came from deceiving Congress, who "thinks the funds are for more stealth bombers".
-On November 22, 1988, three years after the film's release, the first stealth bomber would actually be unveiled to the public.
+On November 22, 1988, three years after the film's release, the first stealth bomber would be unveiled to the public.

-Animated sitcom Family Guy paid tribute to the film with its 2009 episode "Spies Reminiscent of Us", which guest starred Aykroyd and Chase as fictionalized versions of themselves who, according to the series, were made real spies by Ronald Reagan after he saw the film.
+Animated sitcom Family Guy paid tribute to the film with its 2009 eighth season episode "Spies Reminiscent of Us", which guest starred Aykroyd and Chase as fictionalized versions of themselves who, according to the series, were made real spies by Ronald Reagan after he saw the film.
 The episode recreates numerous scenes.

 In 2013, the film was remembered for its depiction of the Afghan mujahideen.
-In the film, Aykroyd's character, surrounded by potentially-hostile armed locals, reassures his partner by explaining: "These are the Yusufzai.
+In the film, Aykroyd's character Austin Millbarge, surrounded by potentially-hostile armed locals, reassures his partner Fitz-Hume by explaining: "These are the Yusufzai.
 They're Afghani freedom fighters!
 They're our allies!"
-Turning to the locals, his partner (played by Chevy Chase) happily proclaims to the assembled soldiers "We're Americans!!!"—only for the film to cut to a shot of the two American spies hanging upside down, about to be executed.
+Turning to the locals, Fitz-Hume happily proclaims to the assembled soldiers "We're Americans!", only for the film to cut to a shot of the two American spies hanging upside down, about to be executed.